Salary escalation rate calculation

 Checklist

-• We are calculating attrition rate for the future, not the past.
+- We are calculating salary escalation rate for the future, not the past.

-• Given the above, we should strive to keep the attrition rate consistent with future business plans and strategy.
+- Given the above, we should strive to keep the salary increment rate consistent with future business plans and strategy.

-• We have to calculate the attrition rate as ‘forward-looking’ ‘time-average’ over a long-term
+- We have to calculate the salary increment rate as ‘forward-looking’ ‘time-average’ over a long-term